uvegege/symbolic-nedelec-experiments/README.md

 > Not a package.
 Not a guide.
 Just me being curious about how one could get **explicit** Nédélec basis functions with **Symbolics.jl** tools in Julia.

-The expressions seem to make sense (compared against [DefElement: Nédélec 1](https://defelement.org/elements/nedelec1.html)), but I’m only have user-level knowledge of FEM, so I cannot guarantee that they are correct.
+The expressions seem to make sense (compared against [DefElement: Nédélec 1](https://defelement.org/elements/nedelec1.html)), but I’m only have user-level knowledge of FEM, so **I cannot guarantee that they are correct**.
 You can interpret this simply as notes I took while studying the subject.

+If you notice any errors, please let me know, as there may be something I haven't noticed or haven't understood correctly.

 # Why?

-Just for fun.
 I was curious to see what I could do with symbolic computation, and I took the opportunity to explore a topic I didn't know much about.

 I know that FEM libraries like deal.II or Gridap don't use explicit expressions but more flexible approaches for different element types and refinements.